Brunswick County Voting FAQs

 When is the deadline to register?

-You must be registered to vote 25 days prior to the election – Friday, April 13, 2018 for the May 8, 2018 Primary Election.
+You must be registered to vote 25 days prior to the election – Friday, October 12, 2018 for the November 6, 2018 General Election.

 This is also the deadline for party changes.
 Mailed forms must be postmarked by this date.

 If I miss the voter registration deadline, can I register and vote the same day?

 Yes.
 If a Brunswick County resident misses the voter registration deadline, they may go to any one-stop early voting site to register and vote the same day.
 The individual will be required to provide acceptable proof of residence before they can become registered.
-The Notice to Same Day Registrants provides more details, including a list of acceptable proof of residence documents.
+Notice to Same Day Registrants provides more details, including a list of acceptable proof of residence documents.
 Same day registration is only available during one-stop early voting; it is not available on election day.

 If I am registered unaffiliated, can I vote in the Primary?